 - Make a local currency domestic transfer for the requested amount to the provider's bank account in your country

-- Once your funds are received by the provider the converted XPF amount will be transfered to the recipient account you specify in the Wallis And Futuna Islands.
+- Once your funds are received by the provider the converted XPF amount will be transfered to the recipient account you specify in the Wallis and Futuna Islands.

-Use our Send to XPF calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more CFP Franc deposited into the recipient bank account and less margins and fees kept by the banks!
+Use our Send to CFP Franc calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more CFP Franc deposited into the recipient bank account and less margins and fees kept by the banks!